 Although this is meant to help on its own, it also helps you get the most out of other typical treatment.
 Sometimes people have a therapist or psychiatrist, but just need more immediate help than they can get with their current treatment.
 Others know they need some help after another treatment ends in order to stay healthy.
 Also, the search for a provider or residential treatment can take days or months due to the realities of insurance approval or waiting for an opening, and this can be used as a tool to get started right away and get more out of your next step in treatment.

-You’ll be able to print a certificate of completion at the end of this course to verify participation.
+You’ll be able to print a certificate of completion at the end of the full program (not the toolbox or challenge) to verify participation.
 Counties usually have no official requirements for what types of interventions are approved by the court, but do typically have lists of approved facilities.
 Please contact your district court or attorney to check into whether this rehab will be supported in your case.

 Sorry, we currently are not set up to take insurance, but are working to change that.